-We demonstrated the efficacy of the CVDC network involving two as well as three senders and a single receiver when the shared states are the three- and four-mode states.
-In both the cases, we showed that the quantum protocol can give benefit over the classical one, thereby establishing the usefulness of multimode entangled states as resources.
-With the increase of energy, we found that the quantum advantage also got enhanced.
-Moreover, we computed the critical energy which is required for the successful implementation of CVDC with entangled resource.
+We have demonstrated the efficacy of the CVDC network involving two as well as three senders and a single receiver when the shared states are the three- and four-mode states.
+In both cases, we have shown that the quantum protocol can give benefit over the classical one, thereby establishing the usefulness of multimode entangled states as resources.
+With the increase of energy, we have found that the quantum advantage also got enhanced.
+Moreover, we have computed the critical energy which is required for the successful implementation of CVDC with an entangled resource.

-A practical communication technology demands transfer of data among various nodes in a network.
+A practical communication technology demands the transfer of data among various nodes in a network.
 Hence the construction of the protocol presented here may shed light to establish a network for transmitting classical information involving multiple nodes using squeezed states of light which can be implementable in laboratories.